moriaMedallia/MedalliaDigital-Exams/Mobile-Exam/README.md

 * Keep in mind that in the future, the app should be able to support actions that are more complex than the actions above.

-- When the user tap the button, one action should be chosen randomly and performed.
+- When the user tap the button, one action should be chosen by the actions settigns.

 ##### Configuration